saasbook/AV102/week3/scrum.md

-and you can decide on which ... the number ... there is a much more executive control of this sort of thing you know it's gonna be I think likely to be more people focused unless it's ... you've got this sort of scrum of scrums where you've got daily scrums are happening for the individual developers on their own projects and then one person like the - who would be the Scrum Master - would be reporting back in this sort of scrum of scrums format on the larger-scale ... so the challenge generally is keeping it to fifteen minutes ... it does, I mention in the previous section, you want to kind of allow well you know ...
+and you can decide on which ... the number ... there is a much more executive control of this sort of thing you know it's gonna be I think likely to be more people focused unless it's ... you've got this sort of Scrum of Scrums where you've got daily Scrums are happening for the individual developers on their own projects and then one person like the - who would be the Scrum Master - would be reporting back in this sort of Scrum of Scrums format on the larger-scale ... so the challenge generally is keeping it to fifteen minutes ... it does, I mention in the previous section, you want to kind of allow well you know ...
 I wanted to say you want to allow about a tiny bit - a smattering(?) of